 Nemiri Book by Nicolas Nemiri

-I found out about this artist by chance, while attending a workshop that he taught at as a replacement for another artist who couldn’t come.
-I was really amazed at his unique style and technique and immediately bought his art book.
+I found out about this artist by chance, while attending a workshop that he taught at as a replacement for another artist who couldn’t appear.
+I was really amazed by his unique style and technique and immediately bought his art book.
 Nicolas Nemiri was born in France but his art is heavily inspired by Asian culture and style.
 His work is very loose and graphic, poetic and chaotic at the same time, a mixture of subtlety and brutality.
 Each of his sketches is very expressive and creates a unique mood to the portrayed scene making it full of life and movement.
 This art book is a great addition to any collection, even if you are not an artist yourself.
 On a side note, it is not suitable for children as some of the pages feature adult content.

 That’s it!
 I hope you enjoyed my list and hopefully found an interesting book to add to your collection!